lconti97/the-vault/the-vault.md

 ![symbols](https://github.com/lconti97/the-vault/raw/master/image2.png "symbols")

-##### A possible set of symbols, as viewed from one of the plates
+##### A possible set of symbols as viewed from one of the plates

 Guardians on the plates need to communicate among themselves to figure out which plates have matching symbols.

 This part is easiest explained as an example.
 You and two other guardians are standing on the plates, and you see the symbols shown in the picture above.
 One of the other guardians tells you that the middle symbol in the set of symbols they see looks like a dragon breathing fire to the left.
 You see that you also have that symbol--it’s the __leftmost one__ in your set of three.
-This means that your plate needs to be cleansed by someone carrying a Taken Essence with the __penumbra__ buff.
-If the dragon breathing fire to the left had instead been the __rightmost symbol__ in your set of three, then your plate would need to be cleansed by someone with the __antumbra__ buff.
+This means that __your plate__ needs to be cleansed by someone carrying a Taken Essence with the __penumbra__ buff.
+If the dragon breathing fire to the left had instead been the __rightmost symbol__ in your set of three, then __your plate__ would need to be cleansed by someone with the __antumbra__ buff.
 If you didn’t see that symbol at all, that would mean that the third guardian on the plate has the matching symbol in their set.

 ![symbols](https://github.com/lconti97/the-vault/raw/master/image1.png "symbols")
 ##### The possible symbols and sample callouts.